yifanzhang13/MovieManagementSystem_group5/README.md

 ## Installation

+- Modify the password of MySQL database in the `settings.py` and `docker-compose.yml`

-cd into directory with `docker-compose.yml` file
+- cd into directory with `docker-compose.yml` file
   - docker-compose build
   - docker-compose up
   - Access website via `localhost:8000/library/`
   - docker-compose down

 ## Acknowledgments